Hacker0x01/docs.hackerone.com/docs/program-operations/tool-tips/communicating-with-hackers.md

 ### Broadcast Messaging
 If you want to reach a larger group of hackers with a one-way announcement, you can use the Message Hackers feature.
 1. Go to your Program's **Settings > Program > Message Hackers**.
-2. Select the recipients of the message.
-You can select to send a message to: <ul><li>All hackers who have submitted a report to your program</li><li>The top 20 hackers who have submitted a report to your program</li><li>Specific hackers by username</li><li>Custom grouping of hackers.
-You can use the **Custom** recipients field to describe a uniq group that you want to message like *All hackers on the HackerOne platform who have submitted 5+ reports*.<li>All invited hackers<br>*Note: This option is only available for private programs*</li></ul>

 3. Write your message in the **Message** box.
 4. Click **Submit**.